kenrick95/c4/README.md

 - [x] Game mode: Ai vs Ai
 - [ ] Implement other kind of players: better AI? better Human? :grin:

+### Bugs
+- [ ] On FlyWeb mode, there could be inconsistent game state due to race condition, maybe?

 ## License
 This work is licensed under MIT License.